yinmaster/-Grab-Get-Set-Private-Community-Topic-Grabber--Get-Satisfaction-API-/README.md

 Legal information about GRAB GET SET:
- * I wrote it beeeeyoach so if you use it your my beeeeyoach (Just Kidding :) Use Responsibly.
+ * Don't Code and Drive!
+Use Responsibly.